return to Natural Dog Health Remedies

 Sunscreen for Dogs

-If you live in a place where it is mostly hot and sunny in the summer, you need to protect your dog from getting sunburn.
-One way to do so is to apply a sunscreen on your dog.
-However, the bad news is, not all sunscreens are safe to use.
+If you live in a place where it is mostly hot and sunny in the summer, you need to protect your dog from getting sunburned.
+One easy way to do so is to apply a sunscreen on your dog.

 According to a 2009 study conducted by the Environmental Working Group on 1,606 sunscreens for humans, 3 out of 5 brand-name sunscreens either do not protect the skin from sun damage, or contain chemicals harmful to our skin, or both!

-If so many sunscreens for people are not safe for use, how safe are the sunscreens that are specifically made for dogs?
-After some research, I have collected information on sunscreen for dogs most commonly found in pet shops and drugstores.
+After some research, I have collected information on sunscreen for dogs most commonly found in pet shops, drugstores, and online.
 You may be surprised to see the results below.

-An Evaluation of Sunscreen for Dogs
+An Evaluation of Sunscreens for Dogs

 I have looked at several common brands of sunscreen for dogs and tried to find out the ingredients in each brand.
 As you will see, some products list only the main ingredients and there is no way to find out if those products contain any other ingredients that are unsafe.

-For each ingredient listed on a product, I have checked the Environmental Working Group's "Skin Deep" Database for safety.
 In that database, each ingredient is given a "hazard score" on a 0-10 scale (0-2 low hazard; 3-6 moderate hazard; 7-10 high hazard), so if an ingredient has a score of 8, it means it is definitely not safe for use on people and by extension on our dogs.

 • Epi-Pet Sun Protector Spray